romkatv/powerlevel10k/README.md

 | powerlevel9k/next   |        1005 ms |
 | **powerlevel10k**   |     **8.7 ms** |

-powerlevel9k/master is the stable branch of powerlevel9k, the one that virtually everyone uses. powerlevel9k/next is the development branch for the next release.
+_powerlevel9k/master_ is the stable branch of Powerlevel9k, the one that virtually everyone uses.
+_powerlevel9k/next_ is the development branch for the next release.
+Powerlevel10k is over 100 times faster than either in this benchmark.

+In fairness, Powerlevel9k has acceptable latency when given a spartan configuration.
+If all you need is the current directory without truncation or shortening, Powerlevel9k can render it for you in 17 ms. Powerlevel10k can do the same 30 times faster but it won't matter in practice because 17 ms is fast enough (the threshold where latency becomes noticeable is around 50 ms).
+You have to be careful with Powerlevel9k configuration as it's all too easy to make prompt frustratingly slow.
+Powerlevel10k, on the other hand, doesn't require trading latency for utility -- it's virtually instant with any configuration.

 ## License